Lucaseng/Lucaseng/README.md

 # Kia Ora, I’m Lucas :wave:
-I’m a recent graduate from the University of Auckland.
+I’m a software engineer at Xero.
 I studied a Bachelor of Science majoring in Computer Science, Statistics.

 ## My Toolkit:
 ### Languages